 The London Health Board's membership comprises:

 - the Mayor of London (Chair)

-- three local authority leaders appointed by London Councils:
+- Five local authority leaders appointed by London Councils:

 - Councillor Richard Watts, Leader London Borough of Islington and London Councils Shadow Portfolio Holder for Adult Social Care